 The modern-day lifestyle, which humans have become so accustomed to, has impacted our health as well, and not in a good manner.
-Our lives are full of stress, our diets are riddled with junk and there is no time for the troubled hearts to heal from the pain they are under, physical and abstract both.
-Let us take the example of atherosclerosis, a condition in which plaque build-up impedes the blood flow towards the heart.
+Our lives are full of stress, our diets are riddled with junk and there is no time for troubled hearts to heal from the pain they are under, physical and abstract both.
+Let us take the example of atherosclerosis, a condition in which plaque build-up impedes blood flow toward the heart.
 It sounds like a scary condition, right?
 One that can lead to a heart attack, if the coronary arteries are affected by it.
-But the good news is that for such cardiac disorders and diseases, there exists a treatment that can improve the fast deteriorating quality of life of a cardiac patient.
+But the good news is that for such cardiac disorders and diseases, there exists a treatment that can improve the fast-deteriorating quality of life of a cardiac patient.
 We are talking about angioplasty here, a medical procedure that has saved the lives of millions!

 In this discussion, we are going to talk about everything that you need to know about angioplasty.
 So let us start with the basics and define what angioplasty is.
 Well, in this medical procedure, a balloon catheter, just a tiny one, is inserted in a blocked vessel to widen it.
-Doing this improves the flow of blood towards the patient’s heart.
+Doing this improves the flow of blood toward the patient’s heart.
 More often than not, it is the coronary artery that is widened using this method, the procedure, in that case, is dubbed as percutaneous coronary intervention (PCI).

 Before we jump into the details of the procedure itself, it is pertinent to mention the indications for an angioplasty.
 Well, angioplasty is the last hope for anyone who had a severe heart attack and needs a reopening of the blocked artery immediately.
 However, angioplasty is also recommended for angina patients, who are not getting better with the medication.
-But don’t let this information give you an impression that angioplasty is for everyone.
+But don’t let this information give you the impression that angioplasty is for everyone.
 Doctors determine the need for angioplasty by evaluating the overall cardiac situation of a patient.
 In some cases, coronary artery bypass surgery is a more effective treatment than an angioplasty.

-Before an angioplasty
+Before an Angioplasty

-Unless a patient is undergoing an emergency angioplasty, there are a couple of important preparatory points that must be kept in mind by the patient.
+There are a couple of important preparatory points that must be kept in mind by the patient.
 Firstly, if the patient takes NSAIDs or blood-thinning medication of any type, there is a good chance that he or she will be asked to stop taking the medicine for a while.
 A common example of NSAIDs is aspirin.
 Secondly, routine tests might be needed, such as chest X-rays, ECG, and blood tests.
 It is also important to abstain from drinking or eating, at least six hours before the surgery.
 More specific instructions are issued, based on the personal profile of a patient.

-This is the most important section of this discussion, please be as much focused as you can.
+This is the most important section of this discussion, please be as focused as you can.
 In these lines, we recap the events of an angioplasty[i], without using any perplexing medical jargon.

 1- First, an IV is placed through which fluids and medications enter the patient’s system.